UniversalViewer/universalviewer/CONFIG.md

 ##### pagingEnabled
 **Type**: `boolean`
 **Default**: `true`
-Determines if paging is enabled.
+Determines if paging is enabled - when true, defaults to 2-up view if supported by the IIIF manifest; when false, defaults to 1-up view.
+Set in uv-iiif-config.json file.

 ##### preserveViewport
 **Type**: `boolean`